-- Green indicates an acceptable or stable condition. - Yellow indicates an area of concern where specific actions by the project sponsor are needed to address issues (e.g., a declining situation or lack of progress; or improvement in those cases where the light was previously yellow or red). - Red indicates an unacceptable condition requiring immediate attention. - Whenever a yellow or red indication is shown, a brief notation should be added in the column labeled "Issue or Concern," and the topic should be tied to Major Issues and/or Concerns as identified in Section 8.3.1.3 of this OP.
+- Green indicates an acceptable or stable condition. - Yellow indicates an area of concern where specific actions by the project sponsor are needed to address issues (e.g., a declining situation or lack of progress; or improvement in those cases where the light was previously yellow or red). - Red indicates an unacceptable condition requiring immediate attention. - Yellow or red indications should include a brief notation in the column labeled "Issue or Concern," and the topic should be tied to major issues and/or concerns as identified in Section 8.3.1.3 of this OP.

-The PMOC should notify the FTA immediately of any situation that would cause one of the indicators to change (condition improves or degrades) from one reporting period to the next.
+The PMOC should notify FTA immediately of any situation that would cause one of the indicators to change (condition improves or degrades) from one reporting period to the next.

-KR Y IN DICATO ORS DASHBOARD (POST-GRANT STATUS)
+KEY INDICATORS DASHBOARD (POST-GRANT STATUS)

-Project Spo Sponsor:
+Project S pons sor:

-Project Na
+Project N lame :

 Date:

 Project Detail

-Oversight I requ ency : (Monthl) y/Quarterly)

-S tatu S Prior
+Oversigh Frequence (Monthly //Quarterly)

-Element 0 Status Issue or Concern
+Element 0 tus • • Prior Status Issue or Concern

-G Y R (G/Y/R)
+PMP G Y R (G/Y/R)

-PMP

 MCC

 Cost

-Schedule
+Schedul e

 Quality

 Safety

 Risk

 Legend

-Green Satisfactory: no Corrective Action necessary
+Green Satisfactory: no corrective action necessary

-Yellow Caution; Risk/Issues exist.
-Corrective Action may be necessary.
+Yellow Caution risk/issues exist.
+Corrective action may be necessary.

-Red Elevated for immediate Corrective Action; significant risk to the health of the project
+Red Elevated for immediate corrective action; significant risk to the health of the project

-Note: With regard to cost, the PMOC should indicate the following status:

-Yellow - forecast cost exceeds the project budget by up to 3%

-Red - forecast cost exceeds the project budget by more than 5%
+Note: With regard to cost, the PMOC should indicate the following status: • Yellow: Forecast cost exceeds the project budget by up to 3 percent. • Red: Forecast cost exceeds the project budget by more than 5 percent.